SamStudio8/ffurf/README.md

 # ffurf

 Pronounced "furv" after the Welsh word for "form" or "shape" (and short for the much longer and harder to say Welsh word for configuration), `ffurf` is a very lightweight Python library for defining and loading simple configurations.
+`ffurf` will work as a drop-in replacement for any use-case where you're reading and writing configuration data to and from a `dict`, because it is just a dictionary with some extra utility functions.
 `ffurf` is yet another configuration parser and is just a cleaned up version of the code I write over and over for small projects.
 There is almost certainly [a bigger and better library](http://dynaconf.com/) but I make `ffurf` available in the hope it might be useful to someone who wants a small and non-intrusive way to handle very simple configurations.

 ## How do I use it?